 Diagnosis and treatment for heart defects without surgery

 A number of patients with acquired and congenital heart defects can nowbe treated with interventional, or therapeutic, cardiac catheterization procedures instead of surgery.
 At Texas Children’s Heart Center, the only area facility to offer such a service for infants, children and adolescents, 750 cardiac catheterization procedures performed annually are therapeutic and 200 procedures are diagnostic.
+Review our outcomes data for interventional catheterization online.
 For certain cardiac defects, an interventional cardiac catheterization procedure can achieve the same result as an operation, and procedures can be performed in concert with heart surgery to help make the surgery more directed and effective.

 With diagnostic catheterization, a small catheter, which resembles a long straw, is advanced into the heart through a large vein.
 A vein in an arm or leg usually is chosen.
 The catheter is directed into each heart chamber to measure the pressure, check the oxygen amount and inject dye to photograph the heart.
 This information is used to better determine your child’s cardiac abnormalities and decide if surgery is needed.